Tech-at-DU/Swift-Classes/P0-Classes/content.md

     let user1 = User(name: "User", age: 99)

 We have defined and initialized a basic class.
-Next, let's take a look at how classes deal with mutablity.
+Next, let's take a look at how classes deal with mutability.

-##Mutablity
+##Mutability

 As mentioned throughout the first two parts of this tutorial series, one of the important differences between value types and reference types is how they work in combination with `let` and `var`.